Shay locomotive: Development

 Prior to 1884, all the Shays Lima produced weighed 10 to 15 ST each and had just two cylinders.
 In 1884, they delivered the first 3-cylinder (Class B) Shay, and in 1885, the first 3-truck (Class C) Shay.
 The success of the Shay led to a major expansion and reorganization of the Lima company.
 When Lima first received the Shay idea it was not impressed, until John Carnes influenced the company to use the idea, resulting in the classic Shay design.

-In 1903, Lima could claim that it had delivered the "heaviest locomotive on drivers in the world", the first 4-truck (class D) Shay, weighing 140 ST. This was built for the El Paso Rock Island Line from Alamogordo, New Mexico to Cox Canyon, 31 mi away over winding curves and grades of up to 6%.
+In 1903, Lima could claim that it had delivered the "heaviest locomotive on drivers in the world", the first (class D) Shay, which still had three cylinders and three trucks, but weighing 140 ST. This was built for the El Paso Rock Island Line from Alamogordo, New Mexico to Cox Canyon, 31 mi away over winding curves and grades of up to 6%.
 The use of a two-truck tender was necessary because the poor water quality along the line meant that the locomotive had to carry enough water for a round trip.

 Lewis E. Feightner, working for Lima, patented improved engine mounting brackets and a superheater for the Shay in 1908 and 1909.

 After the basic Shay patents had expired, Willamette Iron and Steel Works of Portland, Oregon, manufactured Shay-type locomotives, and in 1927, Willamette obtained a patent on an improved geared truck for such locomotives.
 These became known as Willamette locomotives.
 Since "Shay" was a trademark of Lima, strictly speaking it is incorrect to refer to locomotives manufactured by Willamette and others as "Shays".
 Six Shay Patent locomotives, known as Henderson-style Shays, were built by the Michigan Iron Works in Cadillac, Michigan.